kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 ## Conclusion
-Advanced lap time analysis need not be reserved only for highest levels of motorsports.
+Advanced lap time analysis need not be reserved only for highest levels of motorsport.
 Even at the amateur level, useful insights about the competition can be drawn from the data.
 Congratulations to Car #146 Huggins (Pinkies Out) for a well deserved race victory!